 “What security measures do you have in place?
 We have a comprehensive approach to security that includes measures that are visible and others that are not.
 We do not broadly discuss the specifics of our security procedures to avoid compromising their effectiveness.
 We have a comprehensive approach to security at our theme parks, promenade and Resort hotels.
 This includes the presence of uniformed police officers using specially trained dogs to help patrol our parks and resorts, and bag checks and security checkpoints at our theme park entrances, the Downtown Disney District, and our Resort hotels.
 We also have implemented additional security measures, including randomly selecting Guests for a secondary screening using metal detectors.”

-How do you get through Disneyland security fast?
+How do you get through Disneyland security fast, any tips we missed?